Online Schools and Colleges in Oregon

 Colleges and universities in Oregon are known for sustainability initiatives, flashy athletics and more recently, efforts to increase diversity and attract international students.
 Online services are also growing and expanding at schools in the state, leading more students from Oregon and outside states to request information on degree programs that would be otherwise inaccessible without online technology.
 As a student researching online degrees and programs in Oregon, you likely have questions about where to go, what major to choose, how to pay for school and more.
 We answer these and other frequently asked questions, and help online students identify the best colleges and universities for earning an online degree in Oregon below.

 According to data from the Institute for Research on Higher Education, most American families cannot afford the average cost of a college degree.
-A 2016 report by the institute ranked Oregon as number 38 in the country for college affordability.
+Education Data Initiative ranked Oregon as number 16 in the country for average cost of college.
 Online schools and colleges in Oregon can be more affordable options, since distance learners often save money on housing and transportation.

 Learners can also pursue funding options, such as scholarships and grants, to help cover the cost of earning a degree.
 This guide provides information about online schools and colleges in Oregon, financial aid options, accreditation, and adult education programs.